ggreen/event-streaming-showcase/README.md

 # Workshop LABS

-The repositories also has a collection of the hands-on labs.
+The repositories also have a collection of hands-on labs.

 [Labs](docs/workshops/Labs)